mpasha3/trips-py/README.md

-# trips-py
+# psandqs

-A package implementing techniques for regularization of ill-posed inverse problems in python.
+A package implementing approaches for regularization of ill-posed inverse problems.